bkuri/vfab/docs/api/core-classes.md

 assert fsm.current_state == JobState.NEW
 ```

-These core classes provide the foundation for building custom ploTTY integrations, extensions, and automated workflows.
+These core classes provide the foundation for building custom vfab integrations, extensions, and automated workflows.